Exploring Turkish Culture in Louisiana: A Local Perspective

 Traditional Arts

 Turkish art is characterized by intricate designs and vibrant colors.
-In Louisiana, local artists often draw inspiration from traditional Turkish motifs, incorporating them into their work.
+In Louisiana, Turkish artists often draw inspiration from traditional Turkish motifs, incorporating them into their work.
 This fusion of styles creates a unique artistic expression that reflects both cultures.
+We can not do without remembering Nurhan Gokturk and Emre Karaoglu both already made their impact in NOLA art chambers.

 Music and Dance

 Music plays a vital role in Turkish culture, with traditional instruments like the oud and saz being prominent.
-Local musicians often perform at cultural events, introducing audiences to the sounds of Turkey.
+Local musicians often perform at cultural events, introducing audiences to the sounds of Turkiye.
 Dance, particularly the halay, is also a significant aspect of celebrations, inviting everyone to join in the festivities.
+Besides, we celebrate Defne Incirlioglu who impressively performs "Wash Board" at various venus, events.

 Language and Education